Header link June 22, 2020

 Redesigned in 2017

 The map features rivers, dams, water projects, major cities, Indian reservations, irrigated areas, basin boundaries, and national parks and monuments.
-The Colorado River Basin Map is complemented by the Layperson’s Guide to the Colorado River, which describes the history of the river, division of its water and current issues.
-You can get a package discount on the map and guide when you buy the Colorado River bundle.
+The Colorado River Basin Map is complemented by our Layperson’s Guide to the Colorado River Basin, which describes the river’s history, the division of its water and current issues.
+You can get a discount on the map and guide when you buy the Colorado River bundle.

 • Print-friendly